 Ideally, you can aim for a lightweight aluminum tool with multiple height-increasing options, mass distribution, and portability.
-No matter what you do, avoiding investing in a plastic tripod as this kind of construction is highly unreliable.
+No matter what you do, avoid investing in a plastic tripod as this kind of construction is highly unreliable.

-Check out our review and see which are the best tripods you can get at under $100 price range.
+Check out our review and see which are the best tripods you can get at under the $100 price range.

 What Tripod Can You Get if Your Budget is 200$?

 We strongly believe that this is the ideal range to work with.
 You can explore some incredible options by professional brands within this range.

 You can invest in a product featuring a multi-angle center column for multiple shooting angles and one-handed operations—most tripods within this price range offer superior versatility, stability, and the coveted twist leg lock system.

 There are numerous advanced technologies and features to explore within this price tag.
 For instance, you can scoop up a product with a canopy suspension loop and flexible arms for enhanced stability.

 Some other fancy features that you get to explore include ergonomic friction control, an Arca-tape system, and 360-degree panning ball heads.